On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution

-We focus on the I-V curve fitting methods in this study, which typically formulate parameter estimation into a nonlinear optimization problem.
-The core principle is to find appropriate parameter values such that the current values calculated with either the SDM \eqref{eq: SM} or the DDM \eqref{eq: DDM} match the measurement values closely for a set of current-voltage data points.
-To simplify notations, we shorten the SDM \eqref{eq: SM} and the DDM \eqref{eq: DDM} as the following two equations:

-Without loss of generality, we continue our discussion towards problem formulation using the SDM $ f_S $ in \eqref{eq: fs} (with $ \bm{\theta}_S $ omitted for conciseness) in the following part, whose principle can be transplanted to the DDM seamlessly.
+The fundamental principle of parameter estimation via I-V curve fitting is to find appropriate parameter values such that the current values calculated with either the SDM \eqref{eq: SM} or the DDM \eqref{eq: DDM} match the measurement values for a set of data points \cite{jordehi2016ParameterEstimation}.
+Without loss of generality, we discuss below the problem formulation using the SDM \eqref{eq: SM}, termed $ f_S $ hereafter, with parameters $ \bth_S $, whose principle can be transplanted to the DDM case seamlessly.